Tyler Herman is a UX/UI Product Designer

 • Continuous data updates and improvements

 A CRM is only as good as the data that gets entered.
-Unfortunately many managers treat them like a micromanagement tool, and the users don’t get any value in spending the time on data entry.
+Unfortunately, many managers treat them like micromanagement tools, and users don’t see value in spending time on data entry.
 So, garbage-in is often the result, leading to unreliable data.
 Or worse yet, a company spends millions in a tool like Salesforce for it only to go unused.

 Solution